Medicare FAQs

 Any person found to have billed Medicare services against your provider number without your knowledge may be held responsible for the entirety of any Medicare debt and criminal prosecution may be pursued.

-The Department of Health is not bound to any terms in a contract between parties.
+The Department is not bound to any terms in a contract between parties.
 It will make the debt determination using the criteria above.
 The Department has legislative authority to recover the debt.
 If there is a contract in place between the two debtors, the department may still apply the Shared Debt Recovery Scheme.

 The Scheme began on 1 July 2019.
 It only applies to audits that started from that date but can still apply to billings from 1 July 2018.